Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Performance of Experimental Design Using Machine Learning-based Mean Objective Cost of Uncertainty Estimation

-We compared the OED performance of the proposed ML-based method against three existing approaches: \begin{itemize} \item \textbf{Sampling-based approach}: the original approach proposed in~\cite{Hong2021} based on the MOCU framework, where a fourth-order Runge-Kutta method is to solve the Kuramoto model to determine synchronization. \item \textbf{Entropy-based approach}: the experiment is chosen for the oscillator pair whose coupling strength value has the largest entropy to reduce this uncertainty. \item \textbf{Random approach}: the experiment is randomly selected from the experimental design space. \end{itemize} For the MOCU-based OED scheme--for both ML-based computation as well as sampling-based computation--we consider the following OED strategies.
+We compared the OED performance of the proposed ML-based method against three existing approaches: \begin{itemize} \item \textbf{Sampling-based approach}: the original approach proposed in~\cite{Hong2021} based on the MOCU framework, where a fourth-order Runge-Kutta method is to solve the Kuramoto model to determine synchronization. \item \textbf{Entropy-based approach}: the experiment is chosen for the oscillator pair whose coupling strength value has the largest entropy to reduce this uncertainty. \item \textbf{Random approach}: the experiment is randomly selected from the experimental design space. \end{itemize} For the MOCU-based OED schemes (\textit{i.e.}, ML-based and sampling-based computations), we consider the following OED strategies.
 In the first approach (marked as \textit{iterative} in the figures), we re-estimate the expected remaining MOCU for the remaining experiments in each iteration, after performing the predicted optimal experiment and updating the uncertainty class based on the observed experimental outcome.
 In the second approach, we estimate the expected remaining MOCU only based on the initial uncertainty class and prioritize all experiments based on this result.
 While this approach is theoretically suboptimal, it significantly reduces the overall computational cost and empirically shows comparable performance to the iterative scheme, as we will show in this section.

-\subsection{Optimal experimental design for uncertain Kuramoto models with five oscillators}
+\subsubsection{Optimal experimental design for uncertain Kuramoto models with five oscillators}

 First, we conducted OED simulations for the same five-oscillator Kuramoto model considered in the previous study~\cite{Hong2021} for direct comparison.
-We used identical model parameters described in Section~\ref{MOCU5}.
+We used identical model parameters described in Sec.~\ref{MOCU5}.
 The true (unknown) model ${\mathbf{a}}$ was assumed to be as follows:

 Figure~\ref{fig6} shows the experimental design performance of the different algorithms, where the objective uncertainty (quantified by MOCU) is shown as a function of the number of experimental updates (iterations).
 As shown in Fig.~\ref{fig6}, the proposed ML-based approach with iterative re-estimation (red dotted line with asterisks) showed the nearly identical performance to sampling-based methods (both iterative and non-iterative schemes, shown in yellow lines).
 All three schemes reached the near minimum MOCU within only three experimental updates.
 The non-iterative ML-based scheme (red dashed line with squares) also identified the first optimal experiment accurately and showed comparable performance in the later updates with the other three MOCU-based OED schemes.
 All four MOCU-based OED schemes (both ML-based and sampling-based) significantly outperformed the entropy-based and random approaches, resulting in much sharper uncertainty reduction within fewer experimental updates.